A Global Problem

 - Investment in disposal facilities for concentrated saltwater streams

-The KNeW process is a zero-discharge treatment process.
-Nearly 100% of the treated water is converted into clean, fresh water.
+The KNeW process is a zero-discharge treatment process, meaning that nearly 100% of the treated water is converted into clean, fresh water.
 Evaporation accounts for approximately 2% of the total water.

 Current Water Treatment Processes vs. KNeW Process®